Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Abstract

 \section{Abstract}

 Ground state energy estimation for strongly correlated quantum systems remains a central challenge in computational physics and chemistry.
 While tensor network methods like DMRG provide efficient solutions for one-dimensional systems, higher-dimensional problems remain difficult.
-Here we present a variational double bracket flow (vDBF) algorithm that leverages Sparse Pauli Dynamics, a technique originally developed for classical simulation of quantum circuits, to efficiently approximate ground state energies.
-By combining greedy operator selection with coefficient truncation and energy-variance extrapolation, the method achieves less than 1\% error relative to DMRG benchmarks for both Heisenberg and Hubbard models in one and two dimensions.
-For a 10×10 Heisenberg lattice (100 qubits), vDBF obtains accurate results in approximately 10 minutes on a single CPU thread, compared to over 50 hours on 64 threads for DMRG.
-For an 8×8 Hubbard model (128 qubits), the speedup is even more pronounced.
+Here we present a variational double bracket flow (vDBF) algorithm that leverages Pauli Propagation, a technique originally developed for classical simulation of quantum circuits, to efficiently approximate ground state energies.
+By combining greedy operator selection with coefficient-based fluctuation truncation and energy-variance extrapolation, we obtain results with sub-1\% relative accuracy compared to DMRG benchmarks for the Heisenberg and Hubbard models in one and two dimensions.
+For a 10$\times$10 Heisenberg lattice (100 qubits), vDBF obtains accurate results in approximately 1 minute on a single CPU thread, compared to over 50 hours on 64 threads for DMRG.
+For the $8 \times 8$ half-filled Hubbard model, corresponding to 128 qubits, vDBF reaches the 1\% error regime in less than one hour, while our DMRG calculations required more than 10 hours on 64 threads.
+We further test vDBF on the 84-qubit $\pi$-valence active space of hexabenzocoronene, where the tighter-threshold calculations achieve sub-1\% agreement with DMRG.
 These results demonstrate that classical simulation techniques developed in the context of quantum advantage benchmarking can provide practical tools for many-body physics.